11 Species of Woodpeckers in Indiana

 Indiana has its share of different types of woodpeckers, as it has nearly 200 species of birds.

-This article will learn about these types of woodpeckers that call Indiana home.
+This article will learn about the types of woodpeckers called Indiana homes.

 1. Bellied Woodpecker